Joseph Sweeney (Irish politician): Background

 Sweeney was born and raised in Burtonport, a town in The Rosses, a district in the west of County Donegal.
-He was the son of general merchant John Sweeney and Margaret O'Donnell.
+He was the son of general merchant and hotelier John Sweeney and Margaret O'Donnell.
 He came from an Irish Nationalist family; his father had been jailed during the Land War as well as being a president of the local branch of the Ancient Order of Hibernians and a founder of the Irish Volunteers in Donegal.
 He received his secondary education at St Eunan's College in Letterkenny and St. Enda's School in Rathfarnham, where Patrick Pearse was Headmaster.
 Pearse solidified Sweeney's nationalist beliefs, and in 1914 Sweeney joined the Irish Volunteers himself.
 By September 1914 he was a student in University College Dublin and he had transferred to Pearse's unit in the Dublin Brigade, which styled itself "Pearse's own" and had many former students of Pearse amongst their number.
 In 1915 Sweeney was sworn into the Irish Republican Brotherhood by Pearse.